NgoTheHieu/devops-interview-questions/README.md

 You can introduce critical changes during non-critical (regional) hours.
 This non-critical hour change introduction limits the potential impact of a deployment problem.
 Release cycles are shorter with targeted releases and this blocks fewer features that aren’t ready for release.
 End-user involvement and feedback during continuous development leads to usability improvements.
 You can add new requirements based on customer’s needs on a daily basis.

 #### Q. What is PaaS?
 Platform as a service (PaaS) or application platform as a service (aPaaS) or platform-based service is a category of cloud computing services that allows customers to provision, instantiate, run, and manage a modular bundle comprising a computing platform and one or more applications, without the complexity of building and maintaining the infrastructure typically associated with developing and launching the application(s); and to allow developers to create, develop, and package such software bundles.

 #### Q. How DevOps tools work together?
+Build — Continuous integration tools, build status.
+Test — Test and results determine performance.
+Package — Artifact repository, application pre-deployment staging.
+Release — Change management, release approvals, release automation.

 #### Q. What does Containerization mean?
 Containerization is defined as a form of operating system virtualization, through which applications are run in isolated user spaces called containers, all using the same shared operating system (OS).

 #### Q. What is the function of CI (Continuous Integration) server?

 Continuous Integration (CI) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.

 #### Q. What are the differences between continuous integration, continuous delivery, and continuous deployment?

 Continuous Delivery requires building, testing, and releasing faster and more frequently.
 Continuous Integration happens before you build as you are testing code. ...
 With Continuous Deployment, any updated working version of the app is automatically pushed to production.

 #### Q. What do you know about serverless model?

 Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers. ...
 A cloud provider handles the routine work of provisioning, maintaining, and scaling the server infrastructure.
 Developers can simply package their code in containers for deployment.

 #### Q. What is the difference between Monolithic, SOA and Microservices Architecture?

 SOA is a modular means of breaking up monolithic applications into smaller components, while microservices provides a smaller, more fine-grained approach to accomplishing the same objective.

 #### Q. What is virtualisation?

 Virtualization is software that makes computing environments independent of physical infrastructure, while cloud computing is a service that delivers shared computing resources (software and/or data) on demand via the Internet.

 #### Q. What is the difference between a blue/green deployment and a rolling deployment?

+Once you swap the environment from blue to green, the traffic is directed to your new green environment.
+You can delete or save your old blue environment for backup until the green environment is stable.
+In Rolling Deployment, you have only ONE complete environment.

 #### Q. What are some tools used for DevOps?
 Describe your experience working with any of these tools?

 Docker
 In the top order of DevOps tools,Docker is the most popular and most commonly used DevOps tool by the DevOps Engineers.
 Docker is a Linux-based open-source platform that focuses on containers, meaning you package up the software with its dependencies and ship everything together as a unit—no need to worry about managing dependencies separately.
 It’s portable and highly secure, you can use any language with it, and it integrates well with a number of other tools, such as Jenkins, Ansible, and Bamboo.
 Research firm Forrester cited Docker as a leader in the enterprise container platform category for Q4 2018.
 Ansible